awsdocs/amazon-cloudfront-developer-guide/doc_source/access-control-managing-permissions.md

 + [AWS Managed \(Predefined\) Policies for CloudFront](#access-policy-examples-aws-managed)
 + [Customer Managed Policy Examples](#access-policy-examples-for-sdk-cli)

 The following shows a permissions policy\.
-The `Sid`, or statement ID, is optional:
+The `Sid`, or statement ID, is optional\.

 ```
 {